On the Instability of Fractional Reserve Banking: Results

-In addition to the condition for two-period cycles, the next result provides the condition for three-period cycles under the general trading mechanism.
-The existence of three period-cycles implies cycles of all orders as well as chaotic dynamics (see \citealp*{sharkovskii1964cycles} and \citealp*{li1975period}).
+In addition to the conditions for a two-period cycle, the next result provides the condition for a three-period cycle under the general trading mechanism.
+The existence of three period-cycles implies cycles of all orders as well as chaotic dynamics (see \citealp*{sharkovskii1964cycles} and \citealp*{li1975period}). \begin{proposition}[\textbf{Three-period Monetary Cycle and Chaos}] A three-period cycle with $z_1<z_2<p^*\leq z_3$ does not exist.
+There exists a three-period cycle with $z_1<p^*\leq z_2<z_3$ if $\chi\in(0,\hat{\chi}_m]$, where